input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 - Find a UTxO that we may spend to register a committee candidate
 - Register the committee candidate

-Recall this may occur at any time and is not dependent on initialization happening prior to this contract.
+Recall this may occur at any time and is not dependent on initialisation happening prior to this contract.

 1. Find a UTxO that we may spend to register a committee candidate.
 Run the following command to query the cardano-node what UTxOs we may spend.
 ```